 Version 0 storage message

+Post-conversion

+The file will be modified as below:

+The chunked dataset will be using version 1 B-tree indexing type.

+The chunked dataset’s layout information in the object header is described by a single message: version 3 layout message.

+The size of the modified file will be larger due to the additional metadata.

 Conversion

 The tool will invoke internal library routines to convert the indexing type of the specified chunked dataset to version 1 b-tree indexing type.
-It will traverse the object header of the dataset to perform the following:
+The routine will traverse the object header of the dataset to perform the following:

-Create version 1 b-tree indexing for the dataset.
+Create version 1 B-tree indexing for the dataset.

-Create version 3 layout message to point to the version 1 b-tree.
+Create version 3 layout message to point to the version 1 B-tree.

 Retrieve the set of chunk addresses K from the indexing information in the storage message

-Insert the set of chunk addresses K into the version 1 b-tree.
+Insert the set of chunk addresses K into the version 1 B-tree.

-Delete the storage and the version 4 layout messages from the object header without deleting file space for the chunks.1
+Delete the storage and the version 4 layout messages from the object header without deleting file space for the chunks.

-Post-conversion

-The chunked dataset in the modified file will be using version 1 B-tree indexing type.

-The chunked dataset’s layout information in the object header is described by a single message: version 3 layout message.

-The size of the modified file will increase due to the additional metadata.
+We refer the reader to the File Format Specification [1] for description of the messages and layouts.

-Command line options
+Command line syntax

 h5format_convert [OPTIONS] file_name

+The tool will iterate through all the datasets in the file file_name and convert all chunked datasets whose indexing type is not version 1 B-tree.
+While iterating through the datasets, if a dataset is not chunked or its indexing type is already version 1 B-tree, nothing will be done but just continue with the iteration.
+When errors are encountered during the iteration, no further conversion is performed and the tool will exit with failure.

+The available options are: